aditya-prakash-singh/POTD/Day27/readme.md

-# Vowel and Consonant Substrings!
+# Convert to Palindrome

 Problem Description

-Given a string A consisting of lowercase characters.
+Given a string A consisting only of lowercase characters, we need to check whether it is possible to make this string a palindrome after removing exactly one character from this.

-You have to find the number of substrings in A which starts with vowel and end with consonants or vice-versa.

-Return the count of substring modulo 109 + 7.
+If it is possible then return 1 else return 0.

 Problem Constraints
-1 <= |A| <= 105
+3 <= |A| <= 105

-A consists only of lower-case characters.
+ A[i] is always a lowercase character.

 Input Format
-First argument is an string A.
+First and only argument is an string A.

 Output Format
-Return a integer denoting the the number of substrings in A which starts with vowel and end with consonants or vice-versa with modulo 109 + 7.
+Return 1 if it is possible to convert A to palindrome by removing exactly one character else return 0.

 Example Input
 Input 1:

- A = "aba"
+ A = "abcba"
 Input 2:

- A = "a"
+ A = "abecbea"

 Example Output
 Output 1:

- 2
+ 1
 Output 2:

  0